 \caption{

 \textbf{Extent of Fab glycosylation in the plasma repertoire} A) Fab mass profile of donor M66, taken from the plasma sample at time point 3.
 The mass range between 50,400 Da and 52,000 Da is boxed in red and shown magnified in panel (B).
 B) Zoomed-in mass profile with annotation of glycan-related masses.
 Monosaccharides mass differences between peaks are annotated as follows: blue square = GlcNAc (203 Da), magenta diamond = sialic acid (291 Da).
 For annotation of the glycosylation a mass tolerance of 1 Da and a retention time tolerance of 0.6 min was used.
 C) Estimated percentages of plasma Fab molecules being glycosylated in all samples measured.
 For this, Fab clones with a mass >49,500 Da were assumed to carry one or more Fab glycans.
 This value was chosen because the in silico Fab distribution generated from the IMGT database (shown in \textbf{\autoref{fig:figs3.1}D}) extends up to 49,500 Da, the majority of Fabs has a mass between 47,000 and 48,000, and the average literature described Fab glycan has a mass of approximately 2,300 Da.
-The validity of this assumption is illustrated for M66 – T3 in panels (A) with the glycosylated Fabs being in mass quite separated from the other clones.
+The validity of this assumption is illustrated for M66 – T3 in panel (A) with the glycosylated Fabs being in mass quite separated from the other clones.
 The percentage of plasma Fab molecules being glycosylated was calculated by taking the sum of Fab concentrations above 49,500 Da and dividing these by the total detected concentration in each sample.
 On the left in C) are shown the % Fab glycosylation in the plasmas of the septic patients, on the right the % observed in two healthy donors.
-In general, we observe that the % Fab glycosylation is < 1%, although in some donors it is substantially higher, i.e. M66.
-M77 and F66H.
+In general, we observe that the % Fab glycosylation is < 1%, although in some donors it is substantially higher, i.e. M66, M77 and F66H.

 }